Below is important information about the next steps to receiving and making arrangements for academic accommodations for

 To take an exam or quiz in the Test Center, students need to:

-First, you'll want to talk with your instructor about all your testing arrangements, as it will depend on the format of the exam or quiz.
+First, you'll need to talk with your instructor about all your testing arrangements, as it will change depending on the format of the exam or quiz.

 That's okay!
 Please just reschedule your testing appointment with the Test Center for the new date and time.

 If you don't want to use your testing accommodations and want to stay in the classroom you will need to discuss this with your instructor at least 3 days prior to the exam.
 By doing this, you may be forfeiting your extended time, and the instructor may ask you to document that you are agreeing to take the exam in the classroom without your accommodations.

 If you scheduled an Exam Appointment, you will need to cancel your appointment.

 Alternative Textbooks or (E-Text) is an electronic alternative option to physical textbooks for students.
 Kirkwood Tutoring Services work with publishers companies to provide accessible textbooks to students to use with assistive technology software.